nathankot/plaid-rust/README.md

 [Plaid][Plaid] is the technology layer for financial services.
 This library makes it easy to interface with Plaid.

+## DEPRECATED

+_This library was built against an old version of the Plaid API and will not longer work nor are there plans to maintain due to minimal use._

 ## Documentation

 Please see the [documentation website](http://nathankot.github.io/plaid-rust).